CSSUoB/cssuob.github.io/tex.md

   <figcaption>TeX, our mascot since 2019.</figcaption>
 </figure>

-They originated in 2019, where CSS members wore a purple dinosaur costume to the EPS Trophy sports day to motivate CS students.
+They originated in 2019, when CSS members wore a purple dinosaur costume to the EPS Trophy sports day to motivate CS students.
 It was suggested in a committee meeting that the dino should become our mascot, and after workshopping some name suggestions, the name TeX was proposed.
 The name stems from the dinosaur 't-rex', and is also a play on the typesetting system '[TeX](https://en.wikipedia.org/wiki/TeX)'.